Eye-Catching Mobile App Interfaces with Sleek Gradient Effect

 Coloring Clock by Kyung Min Kim features a hot flaming gradient canvas that is supported by matching block of bold text and a lot of free space.
 The delicate and organic color palette naturally sets the screen off.
 You can also specify your favorite gradient theme, giving the UI your own personal touch.

 With Startup App and Slides App you can build unlimited websites using the online website editor which includes ready-made designed and coded elements, templates and themes.Try Startup App Try Slides AppOther Products

 Instasave iPhone App by chirag dave – uijunction demonstrates a wonderful radial gradient image that plays the role of a solid background for side menu.
 The designer uses a lighter part of the background for laying emphasis on navigation, which is represented through tiny delicate glyphs and slim type.

 Beam Day (concept clock) by Vladimir.
 Here, the background is aimed to clearly highlight an exility of graphical components.
 Ultra-narrow outline circles and thin typography complement each other perfectly.

 Aero Weather by Alex Patrascu.
 Here, the clean bright gradient naturally brings the eye to the weather forecast that includes a whole deal of helpful information.
-The light casual font is perfectly coupled with a background, and makes the data look legible.
+The light casual font is perfectly coupled with a background and makes the data look legible.

 iOS 7 Shortcuts Menu by Gaétan Pautler.
-Although the designer doesn’t actually use traditional gradient, since a backdrop image is a heavily blurred picture with a lopsided touch, the background for shortcut menu, nonetheless, has a barely noticeable descending gradient from blue to pinkish creamy.
+Although the designer doesn’t actually use a traditional gradient, since a backdrop image is a heavily blurred picture with a lopsided touch, the background for shortcut menu, nonetheless, has a barely noticeable descending gradient from blue to pinkish creamy.